-Plan Category(a) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans Equity compensation plans approved by security holders(b) 21,492,730(c) \$28.36(d) 24,732,022(e) Equity compensation plans not approved by security holders(f) 518,125 \$22.06(g) 515,953(h) Total 22,010,855 \$28.21 25,247,975
+Plan Category(a) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans Equity compensation plans approved by security holders(b) 21,492,730(c) \$ 28.36(d) 24,732,022(e) Equity compensation plans not approved by security holders(f) 518,125 \$ 22.06(g) 515,953(h) Total 22 010 855 \$ 28 21 25 247 975

-- (a) In prior years, we acquired several companies that had options outstanding at the time of acquisition.
+(a) In prior years, we acquired several companies that had options outstanding at the time of acquisition.
 We assumed the outstanding options of the acquired companies, and converted them into the right to purchase shares of our Common Stock.
-We have excluded from the table above 2,574,421 shares to be issued upon exercise of these assumed options, at a weighted-average exercise price of \$39.30, that were originally granted by acquired companies. - (b) Plans approved by stockholders include our Employee Stock Purchase Plan, 1993 Stock Incentive Plan, 2000 Stock Incentive Plan, 1996 Non-Employee Director's Plan and 2004 Stock Incentive Plan. - (c) Includes 1,391,075 shares payable under performance share units assuming Company performance at the target levels.
+We have excluded from the table above 2,574,421 shares to be issued upon exercise of these assumed options, at a weighted-average exercise price of \$39.30, that were originally granted by acquired companies.

+(b) Plans approved by stockholders include our Employee Stock Purchase Plan, 1993 Stock Incentive Plan, 2000 Stock Incentive Plan, 1996 Non-Employee Director's Plan and 2004 Stock Incentive Plan.

+(c) Includes 1,391,075 shares payable under performance share units assuming Company performance at the target levels.
 Up to two times this amount may be issued for performance share units if the Company exceeds the target performance criteria.
 Also includes 1,343,505 shares issuable upon vesting of restricted stock units and restricted stock awards.
 Excludes purchase rights that accrue under our Employee Stock Purchase Plan (the "ESPP").
 Under the ESPP, eligible employees may purchase shares of our common stock through payroll contributions during two separate six-month purchase periods running from January through June and July through December.
-The shares are purchased on the last day of the purchase rights under the ESPP are considered equity compensation for accounting purposes; however, the number of shares to be purchased is indeterminable by us as employee contributions may be terminated before the end of the purchase period and, due to the look-back pricing feature, the purchase price and corresponding number of shares to be purchased is unknown.
+The shares are purchased on the last day of the purchase period at a price equal to 85% of the lesser of the closing price on that day or the first day of the period.
+Purchase rights under the ESPP are considered equity compensation for accounting purposes; however, the number of shares to be purchased is indeterminable by us as employee contributions may be terminated before the end of the purchase period and,